 There are lots of options for styling a hair scarf:

 Elaborate bridal hairpieces are large enough to cover substantial thinning.
-While they’re typically worn as wedding wear, you can also pair them with non-bridal occasionwear for other celebrations.
+While they’re typically worn in wedding hairstyles, you can also pair them with non-bridal occasionwear for other celebrations.

 For special occasions, consider asking a stylist to create a bespoke look that incorporates your chosen hair accessory.